ckatsak/glocc/README.md

 ## Known Issue <a name="known-issues"></a>

-For now, really huge source trees, like the Linux kernel source tree (although not the DragonFlyBSD, for instance), might crash `glocc`, due the big number of blocked OS threads trying to handle the huge number of goroutines spawned.
-To be more precise, the problem is:
+For now, really huge source trees, like the Linux kernel source tree, might rarely cause `glocc` to crash, due the big number of blocked OS threads trying to handle the huge number of goroutines spawned.
+To be more precise, the exact problem is reported as:

 ```text
 $ glocc ./linux